Women-Devs-SG/womendevssg/src/pages/sponsors.md

 Our community includes seasoned professionals, career-switchers, students, and aspiring technologists who are passionate about growing their skills and contributing to the tech industry.

+## How you can sponsor Women Devs SG

 ## Benefits of Sponsorship

 When you partner with Women Devs SG, you not only gain access to a engaged community of talented women in tech, you also get the following: